 Hello to everyone!
 Thank you for joining us, on our cuppa filled gaming journey.

-Last week, we started off these Halloween themed Soundtracks with Luigi’s Mansion.
-If you missed it and want to check it out: Game Soundtracks We Love: Luigi’s Mansion
+Last week we went with an indie title inspired by the Japanese Shinto Beliefs: Kamiko.
+If you missed it and want to check it out: Game Soundtracks We Love: Kamiko

 Game of Choice